 Hojicha: Hojicha is a Japanese green tea that originated in Kyoto over 100 years ago.
 Unlike traditional green teas, hojicha is roasted after the leaves have been steamed.
 Along with removing all the bitterness, the roasting process gives hojicha its signature earthy aroma, reddish-brown color, and unique smoky taste.

-Benefits of Sencha
+The Health Benefits of Sencha Green Tea

 - Sencha helps reduce bad cholesterol in the bloodstream and may contribute to keeping our cardiovascular system healthy.